 You’ll typically opt in to your employer’s flexible spending account during your annual benefits enrollment period.
 At that time, you indicate how much you want to contribute, and how often.
 The money is automatically withheld from your paycheck before taxes are taken out.

 Whenever you incur a qualified medical expense, you can get reimbursement for the cost by submitting a claim to your employer along with receipts documenting the purchases or medical services you received.
 Your employer will withdraw money from your flexible spending account to reimburse you for the costs.
+If your FSA provides a debit card, you can use the card to make qualified purchases and avoid having to wait for reimbursement.

 Types of Flexing Savings Accounts